 His Medical Device Inventions Were Absolute “Zingers”!

-Did you know that the one inventor is responsible for the invention of both the ear thermometer and an instrument to measure calories?
+Did you know that ONE inventor is responsible for the invention of both the ear thermometer and an instrument to measure calories?
 Dr. Theodor Benzinger passed away several years ago, but his medical device patents live on in a variety of applications and apparatuses.
-It shows us his deep connection to patients and an unrivaled ability to turn ideas into reality.
-There were all “Zingers” and provide great inspiration for all medical device entrepreneurs!
+It shows us his deep connection to patients and his unrivaled ability to turn ideas into reality.
+There were all “Zingers” – providing great inspiration for all medical device entrepreneurs!

 In fact, he helped create a tangential field called biothermodynamics while working at the Naval Medical Research Institute in Bethesda.
-Besides the two inventions mentioned above, he held patents for over 40 inventions and had a particular affinity toward temperature regulation in the human body.
+Besides the two inventions mentioned above, he held patents for over 40 inventions.
+What is especially interesting is his affinity toward temperature regulation in the human body.

 The thermometer came about due to a particular challenge: how does one measure a person’s temperature with a reading as close as humanly possible to the brain temperature which controls our core body temperature.
 Since the hypothalamus and the eardrum both share blood vessels, he suddenly realized that the ear canal may hold the answer.
 Until this point, doctors had relied on clumsy electrodes attached to the hypothalamus to measure brain temperature.
 Other methods involved inserting thermometers in the rectum and mouth; or under the arm.